Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

 American Society of Plastic Surgeons: Plastic Surgery Statistics Report 2019

 *There is a worrisome trend in fat transfer to the buttocks (more commonly known as Brazilian Butt Lift), which uses fat harvested with liposuction as a filler.
 These procedures have surged in popularity in recent years.
-But the problem doesn’t stem from the liposuction, it has to do with the injection of fat into the butt specifically, which has been shown to carry an increased risk of thrombosis and even death.
-This is the reason why some plastic surgeons no longer perform the procedure.
+The problem doesn’t stem from the liposuction but rather from the subsequent injection of fat into the buttocks specifically, which has been shown to carry an increased risk of thrombosis and even death.
+This is the reason why a number of plastic surgeons (including NuBody Concepts) do not perform the procedure.